YD-TWT/Sleep_agent/README.md

-# G-Designer Sleep Agent
+# Sleep Agent

+Code for reproducing **Sleep Agent Attacks on Dynamic-Topology Multi-Agent LLM Systems**.

-Insert Sleep Agents into G-Designer: train the topology, then run Clean and Attack.
+Insert Sleep Agents into G-Designer or DyLAN, then run Clean and Attack.

 This code is for academic research on sleeper-agent / backdoor attacks in multi-agent systems.
 Do not use it against systems you do not own or are not authorized to test.